 |

 | During the past 24 hours, solar activity was high.
-Eight active sunspot regions were on the visble disk with one X4 flare and two M-Class flares produced.
-Due to the effect of the X4 flare, the greater than 10 MeV proton flux at geosynchronous orbit reached the threshold of minor proton event at 09:20, with the peak of flux 17 pfu.
-It ended at 13:25.
-The solar wind speed maintained at about 550 km/s, the geomagnetic field was quiet. |
+Seven active sunspot regions were on the visble disk with one M7.1-class flare produced.
+The solar wind speed increased to about 500 km/s.
+The geomagnetic field was quiet to unsettled. |

-| Within the next three days, solar activity is expected to be low to moderate with little chance for M-class flares.
-The geomagnetic field is expected to reach isolated active to mionr storm levels on 16-17 Nov due to the effects of the recurrent coronal hole high speed stream and the CME from 14 Nov.
-It will be quiet to unsettled for the rest of the time. |
+| Within the next three days, solar activity is expected to be mainly moderate with chances for M-class flares.
+The geomagnetic field is expected to reach isolated active to storm levels due to effects of a recurrent coronal hole high speed stream and the CMEs on 28 Dec and 31 Dec. |

 |